ATpoint/atac_chip_preprocess/README.md

 **General options**

+- `--outdir`, path to desired output folder collecting all results
 - `--atacseq`, a logical, set to `false` if processing something like ChIP-seq data, by default `true` for ATAC-seq data

 **Filtering options**